learn-co-curriculum/uci-mod-1-html-iframes/README.md

 Like the `required` attribute for HTML form elements, `allowfullscreen` is built into HTML5.
 The `allowfullscreen` attribute uses a JavaScript method called `requestFullScreen()` to send the `iframe` to full screen.
-If `allowfullscreen` isn't included, the element can't be placed into full screen mode.
+If `allowfullscreen` isn't included, the element can't be placed into full-screen mode.
 It's important to be able to understand this attribute and realize that you can't get around any restrictions unless the _provider_ wants you to.
 For more details visit [MDN][mdn-allowfull].